diegoxb07/AOCVisualizer/README.md

 ## 7. Charts, PFD & HUD

-Eight synced charts (temperature, nav angles, flow angles, altitude, speeds, vertical speeds and accelerations, pressure, thermodynamics) follow the playback moment. **↺** resets zoom, **＋** adds or removes series, and scroll or drag zooms and pans. **Create Your Own Graph** (bottom) plots any variables the file contains against each other.
+Eight synced charts (temperature, nav angles, flow angles, altitude, speeds, vertical speeds and accelerations, pressure, thermodynamics) that (like everything else) follow playback. **↺** resets zoom, **＋** adds or removes series, and scroll or drag zooms and pans. **Create Your Own Graph** (bottom) plots any variables the file contains against each other.

-Filters (bottom bar): **Cockpit PFD** (a G1000-style primary flight display with an attitude ladder, airspeed/altitude/heading tapes, VSI, a bank scale with a slip/skid indicator, wind box, ground-track diamond, and OAT/GS/TAS/IAS readouts), **S.I Units** (readouts are imperial by default; checking it switches them to metric), and **GPS→Press Alt** (switches the PFD altitude tape from GPS to pressure altitude, when both exist).
+Filters (bottom bar): **Cockpit PFD** (a primary flight display with an attitude ladder, airspeed/altitude/heading tapes, VSI, a bank scale with a slip/skid indicator, wind box, ground-track diamond, and OAT/GS/TAS/IAS readouts), **S.I Units** (readouts are imperial by default; checking it switches them to metric), and **GPS→Press Alt** (switches the PFD altitude tape from GPS to pressure altitude, when both exist).
 The HUD box on the map shows live telemetry text.

-**8Hz Smoothing** (map header) interpolates between the 1-second samples for fluid playback.
-The small sub-second motion it adds scales with the recorded vertical wind, so calm legs stay smooth and only genuinely bumpy air moves the airframe.
+**8Hz Smoothing** (map header) interpolates between the 1-second samples for a more fluid playback.
+The sub-second motion it adds scales with the recorded vertical wind, so calm legs will stay smooth and only genuinely bumpy air readings will shake the airframe.

 ---